Understanding the Performance of Learning Precoding Policy with GNN and CNNs: Understanding the Learning Performance

-In multi-antenna systems, user scheduling is often used to improve the sum rate or other utilities, say by selecting semi-orthogonal users from candidate users \cite{yoo2006optimality}.
-Since such a scheduling algorithm can improve the orthogonality of the channel vectors of the scheduled users, it can improve the learning performance of precoding.
+In multi-user multi-antenna systems, user scheduling is often used to improve the sum rate or other utilities, say by selecting semi-orthogonal users from candidate users \cite{yoo2006optimality}.
+Since such a scheduling algorithm can improve the orthogonality of the channel vectors of the scheduled users, it can reduce the approximation error when learning the precoding policy for the scheduled users with a DNN.